CMHAAorg/cmhaa-website/site/content/_index.md

   - type: split_title_content
     title: Who we are
-    leadtext: We are an alliance of Australian businesses dedicated to providing mentally healthy workplace environments for our people.
+    leadtext: We are an alliance of Australian businesses dedicated to providing mentally healthy workplaces for our people.
 We are business-led and expert-guided.
 We share our data, insights and experience.
 Together, we have the power to change people's lives for the better.
   - type: spotlight_image_content
     image: img/ourvision.jpg
     title1: Our vision